mitzicubillamontilla/SparseBiplots/README.md

 * `eigenvalues`: approximated eigenvalues vector.
 * `explvar`: vector containing the proportion of variance explained by the k axis obtained.
 * `n_ceros`: matrix which indicates the number of loadings equal to cero in each axis (output exclusive just for LASSO and Elastic net penalties)

+### Plot_Biplot parameters
+* `X`: list containing the output of one of the functions of the package.
+* `groups`: factor wich contains groups to consider in plot.
+By default no one group are considered.
+* `ind.name`: logical name indicating if prints the row names.
+* `vec.name`: logical name indicating if prints the column names.
+* `point.col`: color of the points.
+If groups are considered, this must be a vector of length equal to the number of groups considered
+* `arrow.col`: color of the arrows.
+* `axis`: vector with lenght 2 which contains the axis ploted in x and y axis.
+* `angle.vec`: logical name indicating if print the vector names with orentation of the angle of the vector.

 ## Example